 Your business name is your brand, especially if you’re starting a small business.
 It’s how customers will recognize you and differentiate you from the rest.

 It can be difficult for some to come up with a good moniker that compels and encapsulates who you are and what your business stands for.
 So, don’t rush it.
 Try out different names and ask for opinions.
 Also, be sure to explore your options and see what is out there.

 Once you have a name, you should register your business with the government and, more importantly, the IRS.
 You should also start getting the business licenses and business permits you’ll need to operate your business.

 To be effective in running your business, you need to make sure that you’re keeping an eye on the money.
 Where does it come from and where does it go?
 A good accounting system does all that and more.
 It should help you set rates and prices, create your operating budget, file your taxes, pay your employees, etc.

-Where will you be selling your product or service?
-Will you need an office or a store?
-Will you be operating everything entirely from your home?
-Do you need to set up near your customers (i.e. high traffic areas)?
-Make sure that you choose a place that will work for the type of business you’re in.
+Make sure that you choose a place that will work for the type of business you’re going to start.
 If you’re selling craft beer, for example, you need to make sure that your location has no ordinances that prevent you from setting up there.

 Aside from location, you will also need to consider equipment, your overall setup, utilities, and other costs.
 Even if you’re just going to be running your business out of your home office, you still need to consider the expense of a laptop, electricity, Wi-Fi, office supplies, etc.